yanniSkawronski/dai-go/DAIGO.md

 A client can play a stone, pass or forfeit.
 If the play is valid, the server lets the second player play, otherwise it responds with an error message.

+Coordinates for stones are x - horizontal and y - vertical, starting from the top left corner.

 On an unknown message, the server must send an error message to the client.

 When a client disconnects, the server removes him from the list of clients.